TedHusted/awake/awake.md/awake.md

 ###

-Driving home from the office, Tessa looks up from her work.
+Riding home from the office, Tessa looks up from her work.
 “Siri, why are we taking this way home?”

 “There is congestion on the El Camino Real, and we are taking an alternate route.“

 “Please try to make the best time possible.
 Elena is home alone.”
-Tessa shakes her head and turns her attention back to her tablet.
+Tessa shakes her head and turns her attention back to her tablet, murmuring, “I should have taken a passenger drone.”

+###

 Meanwhile, Elena is signing off for the day.